 Here are just some of things we’re doing:

-Our new fully automated brewhouse uses several innovations that reduce the number of pumps required.
+Our fully automated brewhouse uses several innovations that reduce the number of pumps required.
 The system also requires significantly less boil time per batch, reducing gas usage.

 Our high-efficiency boiler works on demand requiring just a small fraction of the natural gas a conventional always-on boiler needs.